jpamorgan/web-awesome/README.md

 # web-awesome

-A curated list of great tools for building web apps
+A curated list of the best tools for building web apps

 ## React